Mustache-Games/counter-tester-plugin/README.md

 [![Stand With Palestine](https://raw.githubusercontent.com/TheBSD/StandWithPalestine/main/banner-no-action.svg)](https://thebsd.github.io/StandWithPalestine)

-**Important**: This plugin only works with the changes from the pending PR #5459.
+**Important**: This plugin works with the merged changes from PR #5459.
-To test it now, either:
+To test it now:
-- Clone and build Super Productivity from the fork: https://github.com/Mustache-Games/super-productivity/tree/master
-- Or manually apply the PR changes to your local build
+- Use the staging build at https://test-app.super-productivity.com (plugins enabled in Settings)

-Once #5459 is merged, it will work in the official release without any extra steps.
+Once released in the next official version, it will work in the stable app without extra steps.

 ## Feature Highlights